e-gov/GovSSO-Mock/ARCHITECTURE.md

 * Bootstrap – for having a consistent UI style.

 GovSSO example client setup in Docker Compose, keypair and TLS certificate generation scripts are based on open-source [GovSSO-Session repository](https://github.com/e-gov/GovSSO-Session).
-GovSSO-Session repository’s Docker Compose setup currently uses *.localhost domain names for default deployment, because these are supported out-of-the-box by major browsers without needing to modify hosts file on user’s computer.
+GovSSO-Session repository's Docker Compose setup currently uses *.localhost domain names for default deployment, because these are supported out-of-the-box by major browsers without needing to modify hosts file on user's computer.

-GovSSO mock serves only HTTPS and doesn’t have an option to serve plain HTTP, because this corresponds to real GovSSO service and forces integrating client applications to correctly use TLS from the start.
+GovSSO mock serves only HTTPS and doesn't have an option to serve plain HTTP, because this corresponds to real GovSSO service and forces integrating client applications to correctly use TLS from the start.

 GovSSO mock serves additional HTTP response headers analogous to real GovSSO service: